 Certificate in Counselling Skills

-Certificate in Humanistic Counselling Skills core tutor, Wednesday
+Certificate in Humanistic Counselling Skills (Friday mornings) tutor

 Sachiko trained with the Gestalt Centre herself and is now an experienced bi-lingual MBACP Gestalt counsellor and UKCP registered psychotherapist.
 She has a background in both the arts and in community mental health.
 She currently works in mental health in higher education as well as being a trainer and consultant.